-- (1) Land north of Ashby de la Zouch (Money Hill) is allocated for employment development for up to 16 Ha subject to the following: - (a) The provision of vehicular access to the A511 in conjunction with the adjoining housing development proposed under policy H3a; and - (b) The provision of employment units of varying sizes to meet the needs of a wide range of employers; and - (c) Land adjoining the A511 and Smisby Road will be restricted to those uses falling within the B1 Use Class; and - (d) The provision of appropriate landscaping, planting and other features so as to minimise the impact upon the adjoining housing development proposed under Policy H3a as well as the impacts on the wider landscape and biodiversity; and - (e) Design and layout of the proposed development should have due regard to the protection and enhancement of Heritage Assets including Ashby Castle Scheduled Ancient Monument, Parish Church of St Helen and Ashby de la Zouch Conservation Area; minimise the impact upon the setting of Ashby de la Zouch Conservation Area and the Ashby Castle Scheduled Ancient Monument; and - (f) The provision of cycle and walking links to the adjoining housing development proposed under Policy H3a; and - (g) The provision of green infrastructure links, providing both an ecological connectivity and footpath and cycle links, within the development and to the wider area; and - (h) A comprehensive Masterplan prepared in consultation with stakeholders, including both the district and town council and agreed in writing with the local planning authority for the comprehensive development of the site which identifies a range of land uses (including residential, employment and commercial uses, green infrastructure and open spaces, pedestrian and cycle links within and beyond the site and community facilities) and their relationship to each other and existing development in the vicinity of the site and what measures will be put in place to protect amenity of existing residential areas; and - (i) Provision for the discharge of wastewater into the Mease catchment in accordance with the provisions of policy En2.
+- (1) Land north of Ashby de la Zouch (Money Hill) is allocated for employment development for up to 16 Ha subject to the following: - (a) The provision of vehicular access to the A511 in conjunction with the adjoining housing development proposed under policy H3a; and - (b) The provision of employment units of varying sizes to meet the needs of a wide range of employers; and - (c) Land adjoining the A511 and Smisby Road will be restricted to those uses falling within the B1 Use Class; and - (d) The provision of appropriate landscaping, planting and other features so as to minimise the impact upon the adjoining housing development proposed under Policy H3a as well as the impacts on the wider landscape and biodiversity; and - (e) Design and layout of the proposed development should have due regard to the protection and enhancement of Heritage Assets including Ashby Castle Scheduled Ancient Monument, the Parish Church of St Helen and Ashby de la Zouch Conservation Area; and - (f) The provision of cycle and walking links to the adjoining housing development proposed under Policy H3a; and - (g) The provision of green infrastructure links, providing both an ecological connectivity and footpath and cycle links, within the development and to the wider area; and - (h) A comprehensive Masterplan prepared in consultation with stakeholders, including both the district and town council and agreed in writing with the local planning authority for the comprehensive development of the site which identifies a range of land uses (including residential, employment and commercial uses, green infrastructure and open spaces, pedestrian and cycle links within and beyond the site and community facilities) and their relationship to each other and existing development in the vicinity of the site and what measures will be put in place to protect amenity of existing residential areas; and

+- (i) Provision for the discharge of wastewater into the Mease catchment in accordance with the provisions of policy En2.
 Development which does not meet these provisions will not be permitted.
-In addition, development will not be permitted until-unless a second-'development window' for the

-- Developer Contributions Scheme has been agreed is current, and there is sufficient capacity to accommodate the proposal in full. - (2) Where evidence indicates an immediate need or demand for additional employment land (B1, B2 and B8) in North West Leicestershire that cannot be met from land allocated in this plan, the Council will consider favourably proposals that meet the identified need in appropriate locations subject to the proposal: - (a) Being accessible or will be made accessible by a choice of means of transport, including sustainable transport modes, as a consequence of planning permission being granted for the development; and - (b) Having good access to the strategic highway network (M1, M42/A42 and A50) and an acceptable impact on the capacity of that network, including any junctions; and - (c) Not being detrimental to the amenities of any nearby residential properties or the wider environment. - 8.26 The provision of this site will result in a shortfall compared to the HEDNA (excluding an allowance for the potential loss of existing employment land) of about 13 hectares.
-This will be addressed through the review of the Local Plan committed to in Policy S1 (taking account of any additional employment land which might be redistribution to the district from elsewhere in the HMA) and through the determination, against Ec2 (2) of any planning applications which come forward in the meantime.
+In addition, development will not be permitted unless a 'development window' for the Developer Contributions Scheme is current, and there is sufficient capacity to accommodate the proposal in full. - (2) Where evidence indicates an immediate need or demand for additional employment land (B1, B2 and B8) in North West Leicestershire that cannot be met from land allocated in this plan, the Council will consider favourably proposals that meet the identified need in appropriate locations subject to the proposal: - (a) Being accessible or will be made accessible by a choice of means of transport, including sustainable transport modes, as a consequence of planning permission being granted for the development; and - (b) Having good access to the strategic highway network (M1, M42/A42 and A50) and an acceptable impact on the capacity of that network, including any junctions; and - (c) Not being detrimental to the amenities of any nearby residential properties or the wider environment. - 8.26 The allocated provision will result in a shortfall compared to the HEDNA (excluding an allowance for the potential loss of existing employment land) of about 13 hectares.
+This will be addressed through the review of the Local Plan committed to in Policy S1 (taking account of any additional employment land which might be redistributed to the district from elsewhere in the HMA) and through the determination, against Ec2 (2) of any planning applications which come forward in the meantime.